RyonCS/Job-Application-Tracker-v1/README.md

 - Track and manage their job applications.
 - View job application data in a clean and structured format.

-This app fcuses on user authentication, RESTful routing, form handling, session management, and backend data persistence.
+This app focuses on user authentication, RESTful routing, form handling, session management, and backend data persistence.

----

 ## Features